leighrobertson512/blog/content/homeschool-cs-winter-2017.md

 Below, the slides from this class if you want a little review with some nice visuals.
 <iframe src="https://docs.google.com/presentation/d/1dBi-DF9wLJTLOB1OhBlwrP7Ppg8iTO35VROwwCc5j8w/embed?start=false&loop=false&delayms=3000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-**Assignment Six**: Make your pizza program interactive.
+**Assignment Four**: Make your pizza program interactive.
 We had nice practice with this last year in our grocery list program.
 Have your program request user input to build a pizza using while loops.
 Ideally, you can pass your program to someone to build their own pizza and see the type of pizza they built looped back to them.
 Next week we'll finish up nesting and become masters at user input and while loops!

 #### Hardware Advancements
 ##### Group Two: